Winning Strategies: Your Best Likelihood of Success Within a Small Claims Court Case | DefendCharges.ca

 Carefully Research the Applicable Principles

 For an understanding of the law applicable to your specific legal issue, this DefendCharges.ca website may be a very helpful and useful resource.
-Also, when researching the law, including statutes and precedent case decisions, the Canadian Legal Information Institute (CanLII) website provides thousands upon thousand of webpages containing legal information that addresses almost any issue.
+Additionally, for researching specific issues, the website for the Canadian Legal Information Institute (CanLII) provides hundreds of thousands of pages of information on almost every legal topic.

 Conclusion